steady-space/steadyspace/content/wp10-verdant-levels.md

 **📂 What’s Inside**:

-- 🍃 A calming wallpaper design in 10+ resolutions for desktop, mobile, and tablet
+- 🍃 A calming wallpaper design in 10+ resolutions for desktop, mobile, and tablet:
-- 🖥 Desktop → 3840×2160 (4K), 3072×1920 (MacBook Pro), 2560×1440 (QHD), 1920×1080 (FullHD)
+  - 🖥 **Desktop** → 3840×2160 (4K), 3072×1920 (MacBook Pro), 2560×1440 (QHD), 1920×1080 (FullHD)
-- 📱 Mobile → 1080×1920 (Universal), 1170×2532 (iPhone Pro), 1290×2796 (iPhone Pro Max), 1440×3200 (Android), 1350×3000 (future phones)
+  - 📱 **Mobile** → 1080×1920 (Universal), 1170×2532 (iPhone Pro), 1290×2796 (iPhone Pro Max), 1440×3200 (Android), 1350×3000 (future phones)
-- 📱 Tablet → 2048×2732 (iPad Pro), 1536×2048 (iPad Mini/standard)
+  - 📱 **Tablet** → 2048×2732 (iPad Pro), 1536×2048 (iPad Mini/standard)
-- 🔄 Each pack includes both the original gradient orientation and a bonus reversed version so you can choose whichever feels best for your screen or icon layout
+- 🔄 The original gradient orientation and bonus reversed version so you can choose whichever feels best for your screen or icon layout
 - 📄 A polished README (PDF + TXT) with color palette, included sizes, and gentle setup instructions

-All wallpapers come _without_ the steadyspace watermark.</div>
+- 💧 All wallpapers come _without_ the steadyspace logo watermark</div>

 ---

 <div class="highlight-box">

-**🤎 Perfect for**:
+**💚 Perfect for**:

-- 🌄 Evening vibes + warm tones lovers
+- 🌱 Nature lovers who find calm in greens
-- ✨ Minimalist setups that need grounding glow
+- ✨ Minimalist setups needing fresh energy
-- 🌵 Screens that feel calm but alive
+- 🌳 Screens that feel balanced and grounded

-Inspired by layered desert gradients, this pack helps your devices feel warmer, steadier, and more intentional.</div>
+Inspired by layered greens of meadow to forest, this pack helps your devices feel more connected to nature — steady, rooted, and refreshing.</div>

 ---